 There are key ingredients which are required to make this pastichio vegan and lenten.
 First is the use of ground soy. Κυρία Αργυρώ uses dry, dehydrated, crumbled soy (meant to resemble ground meat) in this recipe.
 Although she typically brings this back from Greece during her holidays, it is a product which is relatively easy to find, particularly in natural food stores.
 If you cannot find dehydrated ground soy you can use the ground soy which needs to be refrigerated (and which is not dehydrated).
 One brand we often purchase is Yves Veggie Cuisine, but any other good quality soy product you may be familiar with should work too.

-The béchamel sauce is made without eggs, with unflavoured, unsweetened, natural soy milk instead of dairy milk, and margarine instead of butter.
+The béchamel sauce for vegan pastichio is made without eggs, uses unflavoured, unsweetened, natural soy milk instead of dairy milk, and margarine instead of butter.
 When purchasing your margarine be sure to read the label; it appears that not all margarines are vegan (who knew?!).
 Somehow, all of these substitutions work and you end up with a béchamel sauce which is thick, creamy and so tasty.
-You may find, as you are cooking the sauce, that it is clumpy.
+As you are cooking the sauce you may find that it is clumpy.
 We were worried that this would be a problem, but nope…all was good. Κυρία Αργυρώ assured us that lumps did not matter so long as all of the ingredients were blended well together, and she was right (duh!).
 The final product was smooth and lump-less.

 Κυρία Αργυρώ uses freshly grated nutmeg in her pastichio.
 She feels that the taste, and quality of the nutmeg is far superior this way.
 She is probably quite right, and encourages us all to do the same.